Fuck the Pain Away: Impact and reuse

 Thom Yorke cited "Fuck the Pain Away" as an inspiration in making "15 Step" for Radiohead's 2007 album In Rainbows.
 A nightclub in Brighton, England, takes its name from the song.

 Belgian group 2ManyDJs included the song on their 2002 album As Heard on Radio Soulwax Pt.
 2. It appears on the album's visual mix, accompanied by clips of the Velvet Underground's banana design emerging from Peaches' groin from The Teaches of Peaches.
 British singer Bat for Lashes has performed a live cover version.
 On Gorgon City's 2014 album Sirens, Erik Hassle reinterprets the refrain for "FTPA", a song about casual sex.
 In 2020, American rapper Yung Gravy sampled the song in his single, "Oops!" included on his album Gasanova.

 "Fuck the Pain Away" became a popular choice when film and TV soundtracks were in need of a catchy but objectionable song.
 It was used for a key scene in Sofia Coppola's 2003 film Lost in Translation.
 In the scene, Bill Murray's character glumly sits in a Japanese strip club as women pole dance to the song.
 It is used in the 2002 horror film My Little Eye, the 2006 reality film Jackass Number Two, the 2011 romantic comedy Getting That Girl, the 2011 action film Drive Angry, and the 2013 gross out film Wetlands, as well as being sung by Bollo in The Mighty Boosh Live.
 It also appeared in an episode of the thirteenth season of South Park, "Butters' Bottom Bitch".
 The 30 Rock episode "Future Husband" shows Tina Fey's character Liz Lemon using the song as a ringtone.
 The song also appeared in end credits of the True Blood season 6 episode of the same name.
 The song was also used in The Handmaid's Tale in a 2017 episode, "Nolite Te Bastardes Carborundorum", and in the Canadian show Letterkenny in a 2018 episode, "We Don't Fight at Weddings".
 A choral version appeared in season 3 of Sex Education.
 In British television series This Way Up, the song appears on season 2 episode 3 in a striptease scene.

-The song was referenced and featured in Red Letter Media's review of Baby's Day Out, claiming that the film's German title translates to Fuck the Pain Away.
-The song itself plays over a montage toward the end of the review.